 10. Make time for yourself

 To close out this list of Sunday things to do, the final thing that you should consider adding to your Sunday routine is to make time for yourself.

 Because there’s no better way to head off into the week than by giving yourself some much needed care and attention – whatever that means to you.
-That could be spending some time for rest, or reading a personal development book, or watching a movie, or eating something delicious, or doing some light cardio.
+That could be spending some time for rest, or reading a book, or watching a movie, or eating something delicious, or doing some light cardio.